 Absolutely!
-Sussex County will endeavor to keep its web page up to date throughout the vaccination period.
+Sussex County will endeavor to keep its website up to date throughout the vaccination period.

 I have underlying health issues and I am scared about a reaction to the vaccination?
 What happens if I have a reaction?

 Sussex County recommends that you consult your medical provider if you have any concerns or have ever experienced an allergic reaction, even a mild reaction to a vaccination or food.
 Your physician is the best source of guidance.
-If you are pregnant or think you might be pregnant, consult your physician.
-If you are breast feeding, consult your physician.
 Please do not simply rely upon internet sources.
 Trained Public Health Nurses will be at the vaccination site.
 A protocol for monitoring you immediately after receiving a vaccination is in place.
 You should anticipate remaining at the vaccination site for 15 minutes and in some cases (if you have experienced past reactions to vaccines) 30 minutes.
 The protocol will be explained to you upon arrival.

 How do I get my children vaccinated?

-Currently, the Pfizer vaccine is approved for 16 years of age or older while Moderna is approved for 18 years and older according to limitations assigned by the United States Food and Drug Administration.
+Both vaccines currently being deployed have restrictions.
+Pfizer set the restriction at 16 years of age or older while Moderna has set a restriction of 18 years.
+Sussex County will provide updates once we are notified of the vaccine that will be delivered for our use.
+The limitations have been assigned by the United States Food and Drug Administration.
 Hopefully, a vaccination will eventually be deemed safe for juveniles but as of this time the two vaccines in the pipeline have age restrictions.